THE CHURCH OF THE HOLY GHOST CROWCOMBE

 There is a 14th century churchyard cross, much weathered, just outside the porch, and in the churchyard the top section of an original spire can be seen – the spire was severely damaged by lightning in 1724 and came crashing down into the church, some of the stone being re-used in the church flooring.

 The tower contains a ring of 6 bells hung for change ringing.
 The full peal was refurbished and rehung in 2007/08.
 The oldest bell, the 4th, was cast around 1440 by the bell founder John Gosselin.
 The tenor bell, the 6th, weighs 18cwt and was cast in 1712.
 Practice night is on Thursdays from 7.30pm until 9.00pm.
-For details of Sunday service ringing please contact the tower captain, the Revd Jon Rose on 01984 618715.
+For details of Sunday service ringing please contact the tower captain, Robert Kennedy on 01984 630934

 QUANTOCK TOWERS BENEFICE